Red Sox vs. Royals Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Brayan Bello (8-6) will take the mound for the Red Sox, his 19th start of the season.
+- The Red Sox's Kutter Crawford (5-5) will make his 14th start of the season.

-- In 18 starts this season, he's earned a quality start in 10 of them.
+- He has earned a quality start one time in 13 starts this season.

-- Bello has two starts in a row of five innings or more.
+- Crawford has two starts in a row of five innings or more.

+- He has made 21 appearances and finished seven of them without allowing an earned run.

 |Opponent